0207 242 1666

 The remaining 1/3 (known as bequest) can be distributed as you wish, subject to the below:

 Some Hanafis like to leave a certain portion of their wealth as a kaffarah (compensation payment) for any missed fasts and prayers.
-All of your stipulations need to be carefully drafted so your will is in accordance with both Sharia and English law, speak to one of our Islamic will solicitors who can support you in detailing your Bequest wishes in a concise, legally binding manner.
+All of your stipulations need to be carefully drafted so your will is in accordance with both Sharia and English law, Speak to one of our Islamic will solicitors london who can support you in detailing your Bequest wishes in a concise, legally binding manner.

-Farani Taylor Solicitors is authorised and regulated by the Solicitors Regulation Authority
+Farani Taylor Solicitors is authorised and regulated by the Solicitors Regulation Authority.

 Find the most suitable, London based Islamic Will Solicitors near you